 When you finally do receive a response from the surety, take note of the specific representative who has been assigned to your claim.
 When you send your response of supporting documentation, contact the representative to make sure it was received, and then set a schedule to check in with the representative every week or so.

-The time in which a surety must process a claim varies but can be as long as 60 days or more.
+The amount of time in which a surety must process a claim varies but can be as long as 60 days or more.
 Since this time period may allow for your claim to get stale or slip from the top of the representative’s mind, your constant contact can make a difference.
-Not only will routine contact keep your claim on the representative’s mind, you will also be able to quickly resolve any issues that may delay getting paid.
+Not only will routine contact keep your claim on the representative’s mind, but you will also be able to quickly resolve any issues that may delay getting paid.